ztnixon97/WHU-Stereo/README.md

 Note that the code is completed by referring to the original open-source code and may be a little different from the original papers.

 Development environment: CUDA 11.2, TensorFlow 2.5.0, Python 3.7.

+## Citation
+If you find this work is helpful for your research, please cite: